Multiple Output Regression with Latent Noise

 \subsection{Regularization of latent-noise BRRR through the variance of $\Omega$}

 The latent signal-to-noise ratio $\beta$ in Equation (\ref{eq:latent_SNR}) has an intuitive interpretation: given our prior distributions for $\Psi$ and $\Omega$, the prior latent SNR indicates the extent to which we believe the noise to explain variation in $Y$, as compared to the variance explained by the covariates $X$.
-Thus, the latent SNR acts as a regularization parameter: by allowing latent variables $\Omega$ to have a large variance, the data will be explained by the noise model rather than the covariates.
+Thus, the latent SNR acts as a regularization parameter: when the latent variables $\Omega$ are allowed to have a large variance, the data will be explained by the noise model rather than the covariates.
 We note that this approach to regularization is non-standard and it may have favourable characteristics compared to the commonly used L1/L2 regularization of regression weights.
-First, the regression weights remain relatively unbiased as they need not be enforced to zero to control for overfitting.
-More importantly, while regularizing with the \emph{a priori} selected latent SNR, the regularization parameter itself remains interpretable: every value of the variance parameter of $\Omega$ can be immediately interpreted as the percentage of variance explained by the covariates as compared to the noise model.
-Making similar interpretations for L1/L2 regularization parameters is not straightforward.
-In our experiments, we use cross-validation to select the variance of $\Omega$.
-However, the interpretability of the parameter makes it easy to express beliefs of the plausible values based on prior knowledge.
+First of all, the regression weights remain relatively unbiased as they need not be enforced to zero to control for overfitting.
+This is important when the effects are weak: if the effects were shrunk towards zero, they might be lost completely.

+Secondly, while regularizing with the \emph{a priori} selected latent SNR, the regularization parameter itself remains interpretable: every value of the variance parameter of $\Omega$ can be immediately interpreted as the percentage of variance explained by the noise model as compared to the covariates.
+In our experiments, we use cross-validation to select the variance of $\Omega$ and the interpretability of the parameter makes it easy to express beliefs of the plausible values based on prior knowledge.
+Making similar educated guesses for L1/L2 regularization parameters is not straightforward.